Helping Customer Services team for million dollar products make the right AI investment decisions.

-Designing the decision layer for their largest revenue-contributing division
+Designing the decision layer for their largest revenue-contributing division.

 AI innovation